 Frankie Robertson, an Amazon All-Star author, writes romantic fiction with an otherworldly twist.
 She is the author of the romantic fantasy series, Vinlanders’ Saga, and the urban fantasy/paranormal romance series, Celestial Affairs and Celestial Affairs: The Trust.
 She is also the author of stand-alone paranormal mystery VEILED MIRROR.

 As a reader, her first love was science-fiction and fantasy, but then she discovered the romance genre.
 Now she enjoys blending the two.
 With a background in real estate, occupational therapy, and paranormal investigation, she brings a diverse experience to her stories.
 It was her stint with the Western Society for Paranormal Research that inspired certain aspects of VEILED MIRROR.

 A military brat, she moved three times before the age of eleven, living in California, Ohio, and Virginia before settling in southern Arizona.
 She met her own romance hero at the University of Arizona where she got a BA in English Lit.
 After a couple of years in upstate New York she and her husband moved back to Tucson, where they have a back yard that is regularly visited by hawks, bobcats, lizards, and quail, while the coyotes sing from beyond the fence.

-Please visit her “What’s New” page where she’ll be posting information about forthcoming publications and appearances.
+Please visit Frankie’s “What’s New” page where she’ll be posting information about forthcoming publications and appearances.